steffenheyne/EDeNseq/README.md

 # 3. Sequence Classification

-EDeNseq classifies sequences (e.g. reads) against an index of e.g. genomes or any desired set of target sequences.
+EDeNseq classifies sequences (e.g. reads) against an index of genomes or any desired set of target sequences.

 ## 3.1 Build the Index